 Utility Resources Supply Information

-Water - Palo Altans are fortunate to get water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
-But like all Californians, we have to face the statewide problem of not having enough water to meet ever-growing needs---a problem that is not going away.
+Water - Palo Alto is fortunate to get its water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
+Like all Californians, we face the risk of not having enough water to meet ever-growing needs in some years; a challenge that is not going away.
 Recurring drought cycles are a permanent feature of water supply in this state.
 Learn more about our water supply and through our Urban Water Management Plan.

 View a summary of All Current CPAU Infrastructure Projects

-Gas - Leading the industry with an aggressive capital improvement and maintenance program, the City continues its work to upgrade, replace and improve gas distribution system infrastructure to ensure reliability and safety.
+Gas - CPAU leads the industry with an aggressive capital improvement and maintenance program.
+The City continues its work to upgrade, replace and improve the gas distribution infrastructure to reliability and safety.

-Sewer - Projects continue to maintain and replace sewer lines reaching the end of their useful life.
-Since July of 2011, the City has been engaged in an industry-leading program to search for and identify any gas line crossbores into sewer pipes.
+Sewer - CPAU continues to maintain and replace sewer lines that are reaching the end of useful life.
+Since July 2011, the City has engaged in an industry-leading program to search for and identify any gas line crossbores into sewer pipes.
 This program will help ensure customer safety when dealing with blocked sewer lines.

 Give us feedback!
 We value your opinion, comments, insights or questions!
 Send them to us at UtilitiesCommunications@CityofPaloAlto.org